bpt26/parsimony/2_optimise_starting_tree/README.md

 ### 2.2.4 TreeRearrange

-We tested [TreeRearrange](https://github.com/yceh/usher/tree/Refactor-FS-cleanup) on both the starting tree (iteration 0) and the final tree (iteration 4) from the previous step.
+We also tested [TreeRearrange](https://github.com/yceh/usher/tree/Refactor-FS-cleanup) on both the starting tree (iteration 0) and the final tree (iteration 4) from step 2.2.3.2.

 | Program   | Iteration | Parsimony score | Runtime (seconds) | SPR radius/rounds | Command |
 |-----------|-----------|-----------------|-------------------|-------------------|---------|